 This notation provides an address space of approx. 4.3 billion addresses.
-IPv6, defined in RFC 8200, uses 128-bit addresses with eight sets of four hexadecimal characters, like this:
+IPv6, defined in RFC 8200, uses 128-bit addresses with eight sets of four hexadecimal characters.
+Here's an example IPv6 address:

 The new notation increases the address space to approx. 3.4 * 1038 addresses.

 Beyond the different notation, here are important benefits of IPv6 compared to IPv4:

 - Router announcements when changing network connectivity providers

 - Simplified processing of packets in routers, moving packet fragmentation to endpoints